 - Limitations of earned value management

 What is earned value management (EVM)?

+What is the meaning of EVM?
 To clarify the phrase itself first, earned value and earned value management are two different things.

 Earned Value is the value we assign to work – it can be expressed in hours or in monetary units (dollars, euros, yen, etc).

 Earned Value Management (EVM) is a technique, or a method, used to help project managers assess the costs of labor on a project, and predict project performance.
 It compares the planned out roadmap (both financial and workflow-related) and the actual production progress.

 It takes the traditional project management approach a few steps further and improves upon it to provide precise data – for project managers, clients, and employees alike.

 Another term worth knowing (as it’s often used along with those two) is Earned Value Analysis (EVA).
 According to wbdg.org, earned value analysis is “an industry-standard method of measuring a project’s progress at any given point in time, forecasting its completion date and final cost, and analyzing variances in the schedule and budget as the project proceeds.”

 As a core principle, EVM exists to answer three important questions on every project: